Reference Architecture for Pivotal Cloud Foundry on AWS

 |Route Tables||This reference architecture requires 4 route tables: one for the public subnet, and one each for all 3 private subnets across 3 AZs.
 Consult the following list:

-Note: If an EC2 instance sits on a subnet with an Internet gateway attached as well as a public IP address, it is accessible from the Internet through the public IP address.
-Elastic Runtime needs Internet access due to the access needs of using an S3 bucket as a blobstore.
+Note: If an EC2 instance sits on a subnet with an Internet gateway attached as well as a public IP, it is accessible from the Internet through the public IP; for example, Ops Manager.
+ERT needs Internet access due to the access needs of using an S3 bucket as a blobstore.

 |Security Groups||The reference architecture requires 5 Security Groups.
 For more information, see the Terraform Security Group rules script.
 The following table describes the Security Group ingress rules:

 |Load Balancers||PCF on AWS requires the Elastic Load Balancer, which can be configured with multiple listeners to forward HTTP/HTTPS/TCP traffic.
 Two Elastic Load Balancers are recommended: one to forward the traffic to the Gorouters,

 The following table describes the required listeners for each load balancer: